Unpacking the alternatives to plastic packaging

 What can we do instead?
 I think the best solution is to bring your reusable bags and containers.
 BUT they need to be long lasting and reused a lot of times.
 Take a look at this handy table which shows how many times different bags of diferent materials need reusing .
 It recommends avoiding organic cotton bags.
 They need reusing a whopping 20,000 times to compare with the ‘reuses necesssary to have the same cumulative environmental impact (water use, energy use, etc) as a classic plastic bag!’

-*Ad* If you want to know more about how to save money and the environment check out my new book (currently available on Kindle and will be out in print soon).
+*Ad* If you want to know more about how to save money and the environment check out my new book.
 It is also packed with tips on how to reduce the plastic in your life! https://ecothriftyliving.com/book